What is tooth decay?

 - a higher risk of new decay in baby and adult teeth

-- more complicated and expensive treatment
+- more complicated and expensive treatment, including loss or removal of teeth

 - anxiety when they visit a dentist